cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

       unbondingOps[id].unbondingChainIds.Remove(chainId)
       // if the unbonding operation has unbonded on all consumer chains if unbondingOps[id].unbondingChainIds.IsEmpty() {
-        // notify the Staking module that the unbonding can complete stakingKeeper.UnbondingCanComplete(id)
+        // append the id of the unbonding to maturedUnbondingOps maturedUnbondingOps.Append(id)
         // remove unbonding operation
         unbondingOps.Remove(id)
       }